 Symbotic entered into the A&R Registration Rights Agreement, pursuant to which, among other things, the Sponsor, certain of SVF 3's independent directors and the Symbotic Equityholders have specified rights to require Symbotic to register all or a portion of their shares under the Securities Act.
-See the section titled "Certain Relationships and Related Party Transactions-Certain Relationships and Related Party Transactions-Certain Relationships and Related Party Transactions-Certain Relationships pursuant to the Subscription The Company-Registration Rights Agreement."
+See the section titled "Certain Relationships and Related Party Transactions-Certain Relationships and Related Party Transactions-The Company-Registration Rights Agreement."
 The Subscribers also have certain customary registration rights pursuant to the Subscription Agreements.